francisco-camargo/docker-compose/README.md

 # Introduction

+We build and run a multi-container application by learning to work with `docker-compose`.
 With this repo we build an application made up of a React front-end, a Node back-end, and a MongoDB database.
-We will orchestrate this with multiple containers using `docker-compose`.

 This project will teach us about